A

 Polymer CLI command.
 Takes a build configuration from command line options, or from a polymer.json file, and packages your app for deployment on a web server.

-polymer build is a convenient wrapper for the polymer-build library.
-Use the polymer-build library itself if you need greater customization of your build process.
+library itself if you need greater customization of your build process.

 Initializes a Polymer project.
 Contains a set of starter templates for elements and apps.

-Calls npm install.
+Calls npm install

-Calls polymer-linter to analyze your code for potential problems.
+to analyze your code for potential problems.

-This command starts polyserve, a simple development server for Web Components.
+, a simple development server for Web Components.

-Runs tests for your Polymer app with web-component-tester.
+Runs tests for your Polymer app with web-component-tester

 A static analysis tool for Web Components.
 Used by the tools in Polymer CLI to parse your code.
 For more information, see the README.

-polymer-build is a library for building Polymer projects. polymer-build allows you to completely customize your build process and integrate it with other tools.
+allows you to completely customize your build process and integrate it with other tools.
 For more information, see the the README.

-Polymer build tool that follows HTML Imports and <script> tags to concatenate resources into a single page for production.
+single page for production.
 Can improve performance by reducing network trips.

-Linter invoked by polymer lint command.
+command.
 Warns you about potential problems in your Polymer code-for example, data binding with a property that doesn't exist, or using deprecated CSS selectors.
 For more information, see the README.

-Configuration file.
-Sets options for how Polymer CLI tools should interact with your project, and defines the output of the polymer build command.
+command.
 Use polymer.json to create one or more build configurations, and to specify the locations of source files, data files, and extra dependencies.

 A progressive web app (PWA) is a reliable, fast web site that works seamlessly on mobile, tablet and desktop.
 A PWA has the look-and-feel of a native application and delivers content when offline, but is served over HTTPS via any modern web browser.